Nukesor/comfy-table/README.md

 - Constraints on columns that allow some additional control over how to arrange content.
 - Cross plattform (Linux, macOS, Windows).

+Comfy-table is written for the current `stable` Rust version.
+Older Rust versions may work, but aren't officially supported.

 ## Examples

 ```rust